-- Recalcitrant seeds are tolerant of desication and rapidly lose viability when bulk 'free' water is removed by drying; such seeds cannot therefore be stored at sub-zero temperatures.
+Recalcitrant seeds are intolerant of desiccation and rapidly lose viability when bulk 'free' water is removed by drying; such seeds cannot therefore be stored at sub-zero temperatures.
 These seeds are typically found in wetter environments such as the wet tropics where species often have large seeds, thin seed costs and fleshy-fruits.

 - Recalcitrant seed

 A seed that does not survive desiccation and, therefore, cannot be stored at sub-zero temperatures.

 The process of improving specific ecosystem factors in a degraded habitat.

 Involves methods that break the hard seed-coat or soften it using chemicals.
 These methods allow water and air to penetrate and this can help break dormancy so the seeds will germinate.

 - Taxon (taxa)

 The named classification unit to which individuals are assigned e.g. genus, species, subspecies, variety etc.

 The deliberate transfer of plants or regenerative material from an ex situ collection or natural population to a location in the wild.

 A general term for the plants (usually shrubs and herbs) of a community occurring at levels lower than the top stratum (usually trees).